-One RV owner who did this taped a sheet of bubble wrap to the back of the mirror to keep her necklaces from banging against the hard surface every time the door was opened and closed.
+One RV owner who tried this idea taped a sheet of bubble wrap to the back of the mirror to keep her necklaces from banging against the hard surface every time the door was opened and closed.
 A piece of felt would probably work nicely for that purpose as well.

-Another idea is to attach adhesive magnetic strips to the back of a cabinet door to hold small metal items such as bobby pins and hair clips.
+Another way to use the back of the mirror for storage is to attach adhesive magnetic tape to the back of a cabinet door to hold small metal items such as bobby pins and hair clips, as shown below.

 I hope you enjoyed these ideas and found them useful!
 Happy organizing!